 Configuring SSL/TLS and Routes

-Support for OpenShift Container Platform Edge-Termination Routes has been added by way of a new managed component, tls.
+Support for OpenShift Container Platform edge termination routes have been added by way of a new managed component, tls.
 This separates the route component from SSL/TLS and allows users to configure both separately.

 EXTERNAL_TLS_TERMINATION: true is the opinionated setting.